 PRIMARY DUTIES AND RESPONSIBILITIES*

 Identifies students with disabilities and candidates for special populations grant and informs them of services available.
 Assesses students’ eligibility for program services, arranges accommodations to meet students’ needs and performs other duties to facilitate equal access and students’ successful course and program completion.

 Works with faculty, staff, and external service providers and agencies to coordinate and implement services for students with disabilities.

-Initiates and maintains liaison with secondary counselors and teachers, other outside counselors, etc. to provide information about services for students with disabilities.
+Initiates and maintains liaison with secondary schools and outside agencies to provide information about services for students with disabilities.

 Acts as an advocate for students with disabilities/special population students and participates in development of an educational environment that promotes their success.

 Maintains and reviews student files for accuracy and ADA/Perkins compliance.

 Schedules and coordinates ASL interpreters and other professional services required for accommodations.

 Creates and maintains a secure listing of students who have medical concerns while on campus or who need assistance in the event of an emergency evacuation.
 Acts as liaison with campus security to ensure compliance.